Songs of Faith and Devotion: Recording

-Following the success of Violator and the subsequent tour, the band had taken a long break from each other.
-Upon returning, they found it difficult to collaborate, with several factors contributing to the more difficult atmosphere that the band experienced recording the album.
+Upon returning from their long break after the World Violation Tour of 1990, they found it difficult to collaborate, with several factors contributing to the more difficult atmosphere that the band experienced recording the album.
 The band living and working together in the same house meant that they rarely got breaks from each other as opposed to previous albums whereby the band would go to work in a studio, and then return to their respective homes or hotels at the end of each day.
 Fletcher described the band living together as "claustrophobic", and the lack of a break from each other as a factor in contributing to the stress.
 Gore felt pressured to write tracks that could live up to the success of the previous album, Violator, despite encouragement from Fletcher that he wrote better under pressure.
 Gahan had moved to Los Angeles following Violator and had been spending time with up and coming alternative rock bands such as Jane's Addiction and Soundgarden, which inspired him to create a rock-oriented record, leading to creative differences with the rest of the band.
-Not helping was that Gahan was dealing with drugs at this point.
-The band also began to jam together, something which they had not previously done in terms of album writing, only for fun.
+Gahan was also struggling with a heroin addiction at this point.
+The band also began to jam together, which was something which they had only previously done for fun, not in terms of album writing.
 The lack of success of coming up with musical ideas from such jams led to intense frustration.

 Unlike the previous albums, there was very little pre-production, where the band would listen to demos created by Gore and then suggest ideas to establish a creative framework.
 Flood recalls the lack of pre-production as a big mistake that adversely affected the early recording sessions.
 Due to these frustrations, the first recording batch of four weeks was largely unusable, which Wilder described as "a complete fucking waste of time" in a sarcastic toast to Flood at the airport on their way back home.
 The lack of progress increasingly frustrated everyone involved.
 Flood compared the collective effort of Violator where the band would contribute as a whole, and while there were disagreements, it was in recognition that it was for a greater good, whereas in the making of Songs of Faith and Devotion, the band members were highly adamant of their own individual ideas, leading to considerable tension.
 Flood described the atmosphere as "like pulling teeth" and emotionally draining.
 Gore, Gahan, and Daniel Miller shared his sentiments, comparing the party-like atmosphere of creating Violator to the stale atmosphere on Songs of Faith and Devotion.
 Though Wilder would say the band members had drifted as far apart as they had ever been, the emotional stress contributed to some of Depeche Mode's best tracks, including "In Your Room" and "Walking in My Shoes", which many felt were indicative of Gore's greatest works.